AlexandriaDAO/core/README.md

 ### Tokenomics

-UncensoredGreats will have a native token, UC with a fixed supply of 21 Million.
+Alexandria will have a native token, UC with a fixed supply of 21 Million.

 We honor Satoshi’s example concerning the hard cap, supply distribution, minting mechanism, and general philosophy of hard money (we hope).

 #### Distribution
-21 Million UCG, or 100% of the supply, will be initially allocated to the rewards pool, and have to be ‘mined’.
+21 Million ALEX, or 100% of the supply, will be initially allocated to the rewards pool, and have to be ‘mined’.

-The UCG treasury will have tapering emissions based on interactions with books and posts to those who created them.
+The ALEX treasury will have tapering emissions based on interactions with books and posts to those who created them.
 It’s similar to Bitcoin’s proof of work mining, except the ‘work’ is done by humans who make, read, and synthesize books (instead of computers that solve math puzzles).

 The token has no initial utility or function and has no reason to increase in value.

 The following token-related plans are speculative, have no guarantee of being implemented, and will remain subject to change while project development is under centralized control.

 #### Utility
-Out of the gate, UCG will have zero utility or intrinsic value.
+Out of the gate, ALEX will have zero utility or intrinsic value.

-UCG's intended utility is only relevant as UncensoredGreats moves toward architectural decentralization.
+ALEX's intended utility is only relevant as Alexandria moves toward architectural decentralization.

-As UncensoredGreats moves towards DAO form, UCG's utility will be restricted to staking and governance.
+As Alexandria moves towards DAO form, ALEX's utility will be restricted to staking and governance.

 In staking, holders will have full rights to revenue earned on the platform.